What are the Facebook ad strategies in 2020 used by leading experts?

 - Different Lookalike Audience sizes: 1%, 2%,3%,4%, and 5%

-- Various Custom Audience Durations: Past 30 days, Past 60 days, Past 90 Days, etc.
+- Various Custom Audience Duration: Past 30 days, Past 60 days, Past 90 Days, etc.

-- Seperate Saved Audience Variations: Location, Demographics, Interests, Behaviors, etc.
+- Separate Saved Audience Variations: Location, Demographics, Interests, Behaviors, etc.

 Facebook even provides you with a built-in tool for split testing your audiences.
 When you create a new campaign just toggle the split test option then select Audiences from the list.

-To begin testing your Facebook audiences make sure you have at least two different audiences that don’t overlap one another.
+To begin testing your Facebook audiences, make sure you have at least two different audiences that don’t overlap with one another.
 You can prevent overlap by using the exclude feature to exclude custom audiences.

 After a few tests, you should start to see audiences and offer combinations that outperform the rest.